ICARUS-Q: Integrated Control and Readout Unit for Scalable Quantum Processors: Conclusion

 \section{Conclusion}

 Our setup for superconducting qubit control and measurement was designed with the following goals in mind: to be scalable, to minimise the number of microwave components/instruments to be managed and calibrated, and to have remote access capabilities for the experimenter.
 To these ends, we opted for the Xilinx RFSoC device with sixteen channels of DAC and ADC with high sampling rate to support direct generation and detection of microwave signals at 5--8~GHz.
 The approach avoids using physical IQ mixers and eliminates the periodic calibration associated with the mixers.
-We also designed a circuit that synchronised several FPGA boards together using a master clock and triggers for the DAC and ADC channels.
+We also designed a circuit that synchronised several RFSoC boards together using a master clock and triggers for the DAC and ADC channels.
+A low-noise DC source was also developed to tune the qubit based on Ref.~\cite{yang2019ultra}.
 The remote access to the experiment was implemented with an API to a database on a server, where the user can submit abstracted experimental parameters and retrieve the results.